codelawani/games/Ludo/README.txt

 How To Play
 ===========
-* Change directory to the "Ludo" directory, the use
+* Change directory to the "Ludo" directory, then use

 	`python3 -m src`